jasonpezzimenti/jasonpezzimenti/README.md

-- 👋 Hi, I’m @jasonpezzimenti
+- 👋 Hi, I’m @jasonpezzimenti;
-- 👀 I’m interested in lots of stuff
+- 👀 I’m interested in lots of stuff;
-- 🌱 I’m currently learning compiler design
+- 🌱 I’m currently rewriting Color Picker from scratch (v2.0);
-- 💞️ I’m looking to collaborate on SALT (A new programming language)
+- 💞️ I’m looking to collaborate on it with others.

 <!---
 jasonpezzimenti/jasonpezzimenti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.